Mouth Breathing Treatment Auckland Christchurch - NEW APPROACH

 Mouth breathing is rarely a choice

-Most adults do not mouth breathe because they want to.
+Most adults do not mouth breathe because they want to or habit.
 They do it because nasal breathing feels restricted, especially at night.
 Over time, mouth breathing becomes the default.
 The downside is significant:

 Dry mouth and sore throat